rkumar/cetus/README.md

 1. Press `C-x m` and type the name of the directory at the prompt.

-2. Navigate to the target directory, and then press `C-x m` and type "." at the prompt.
+2. Or navigate to the target directory, and then press `C-x m` and type "." at the prompt.

 ## Copying files to another directory.